aros-development-team/AROS/arch/all-android/README.txt

 				   into "toolchains" subdirectory.

  --with-sdk-version=<number>     - The value of this parameter is Android API level number (not OS version).
 				   It specifies platform version to use within the SDK.
-SDK r10 supports platforms 8 and 11, and value of this parameter defaults to 8 (minimum requirement for AROS).
-You'll need to specify this parameter if API level 8 is ever dropped from the SDK.
+Current minimum SDK API level is 12.
+Please don't confuse it with minimum API version required to run AROS, these are different.
+Java code uses some methods declared only starting from v12 API, however it works correctly if they are missing.
+High SDK version is required just to compile this code.
 				   You can easily look up what platform versions are supported by your SDK by examining its 'platforms' subdirectory.